 - cauldrons, bowls, or cups

-This bubbling fizzy cauldron STEM experiment is TASTE-SAFE for littles ones who are still mouthing things since you are using basking soda and food coloring!
+This bubbling fizzy cauldron STEM experiment is TASTE-SAFE for little ones who are still mouthing things since they are using basking soda and food coloring!
 However, taste-safe does NOT mean edible!

-We still want to DETER little ones from eating anything that is NOT food!
+We still want to deter little ones from eating anything that is not food!
 Good habits will ensure SAFE play!
-So, if they put it into their mouth, calmly say “No, not for eating.
+So, if they put it into their mouth, calmly say, “No, not for eating.
 Not in your mouth.” or “Do not put it in your mouth.
 This is not food.”
 Or stick a tongue out and make a yucky /disgusted face.
 Most importantly, model appropriate ways to play.
-If the behavior persists, remove and introduce it later.
+If the behavior persists, remove it and introduce it later.

 COLOR MIXING STEM